bcgsc/RICO/README.md

 A **one-time** build of the workflow container is required.
 This involves the installation of necessary dependencies and the transferring of scripts and references (`rico.recipe`).

-Firstly, a number of external genome references are required.
-Please download these files and place them in the`ref/` directory.
+Firstly, a number of additional references are required.
+Currently, these references must be requested directly from BCGSC (email: erliu@bcgsc.ca).
+Once these files have been downloaded, place them in the`ref/` directory of this repository (Total ~6GB).
 ```
 hg38_no_alt.chrlist
 hg38_no_alt.fa